rajanraj2/Nextjs/README.md

-# Project Title
+# XeroCodee Demo Project

 ## Description

 This project is a web application designed to provide a user-friendly interface for users to sign up and sign in.
 The application supports authentication through email/password as well as OAuth providers like Google and GitHub.
-The project uses React for the frontend and integrates with a backend API for user authentication and data management.
+The project uses React for the frontend and integrates with a backend API for user authentication and data management using appwrite.

 ## Demo

 ![Demo GIF](path/to/demo.gif)

-> *Replace the above path with the actual path to your demo GIF or video.*

 ## Features

 - User Authentication (Sign up and Sign in)
 - OAuth Integration (Google and GitHub)
 - Responsive Design
-- User Onboarding
+- Smooth User Onboarding

 ## Technologies Used

 - React
 - Material-UI
-- React Router
-- Context API for State Management
 - OAuth (Google, GitHub)
+- Appwrite
+- MERN

 ## Getting Started